tobykurien/WebMediaShare/README.md

 ===========

 - Cookies and referer information is lost when sharing a media URL, so it may not work on some sites if the server requires these.
-- Does not work well for sites like YouTube.com that stream their media in several chunked files
+- Casting does not work well for sites like YouTube.com that stream their media in several chunked files
   - For YouTube in particular, use "Share URL" menu option to share to Kore.
 Your Kodi instance will need the YouTube plugin installed.